 In all my years of cooking, I have never tried to stuff and roast, well, anything.
+Until now.

 If you’ve been following along the Eat For Your Health nutrition series, you may have noticed that this week’s plan calls for stuffed roasted red peppers.
 I generally stay away from recipes that take a ton of time or require a lot of ingredients (save for spices), so I was reluctant to include a recipe that involves stuffing AND roasting.